Inspections & Surveys

 • large surface areas of complex parts can be inspected rapidly;

-• can detect surface and subsurface flaws;
+• can detect surface and sub-surface flaws;

 • surface preparation is less critical than it is in penetrating inspection;